-COMPLETE FIRE SAFETY is a Tasmanian owned and operated business that specialises in all aspects of Fire Safety and operates state wide from our Offices at 111 Howard Road, Goodwood in Southern Tasmania.
+COMPLETE FIRE SAFETY is a Tasmanian owned and operated business that specialises in all aspects of Fire Safety and operates state wide from our Office & Workshop at Unit 12/8 McRorie Court in Cambridge.

 We conduct Fire Safety Compliance audits, Fire Risk Assessments, develop Workplace Emergency Response Procedures, supply & service all types of portable fire fighting equipment as well as developing and delivering site specific Competency Based Training in Fire Safety, Fire Fighting Equipment, Emergency Wardens roles & responsibilities for Chief Wardens, Floor/Area Wardens & Wardens.